 Chances are, you have admired cement tile for quite some time now.
-Being fashionable since the 19th century in Europe, the Middle East, Asia, and Latin America, cement tiles have arrived into homes, restaurants, hotels, and other thoughtfully designed spaces all over the United States.
+Being fashionable since the 19th century in Europe, the Middle East, Asia, and Latin America, cement tiles are now in homes, restaurants, hotels, and other thoughtfully designed spaces all over the United States.

-We know cement tiles for vibrantly colored patterns or subtly elegant soft neutrals.
-With their myriad of customization options, cement tiles have the remarkable ability to morph from style to style and color way to color way, making them a staple in the interior design world for centuries.
+With their myriad customization options, cement tiles have the remarkable ability to morph from style to style, making them a staple in the interior design world.

 Our cement tile boasts carefully crafted responsibly-sourced materials and eco-friendly day-to-day production processes.

 Can I use cement tile for my backsplash?

 Cement tiles can be installed indoor and outdoor.
 The key is to ensure that the cement tile is sealed correctly to prevent moisture from seeping in.

 Some of the best places to install cement tile is on a fireplace or a backsplash so there is little to no risk of spills and moisture damaging the tile.